-Nilufar HossainSan Francisco
+Nilufar HossainSan Francisco, Latin America

-Associate Investment Manager, Legal Counsel
+Investment Manager and Legal Counsel

-Nilufar Hossain is an Associate Investment Manager and Legal Counsel at Omni Bridgeway responsible for leading the company’s international arbitration initiatives in the United States.
+Nilufar Hossain is an Investment Manager and Legal Counsel at Omni Bridgeway responsible for leading the company’s international arbitration initiatives in the United States.

 Nilufar provides legal analysis and strategic advice on funding based on nearly 15 years of combined experience as a funder, in-house counsel, and a practicing attorney with top global law firms.
 Earlier in her career, Nilufar represented US and foreign clients in cross-border disputes and complex commercial litigation matters with the New York offices of King & Spalding LLP and Freshfields Bruckhaus Deringer LLP.
 Nilufar has extensive experience with international commercial and treaty arbitrations and has appeared as counsel before many major arbitral institutions.
 She has also represented clients in complex commercial litigation matters before state and federal courts.
 Her experience includes M&A and joint venture disputes, securities litigation, environmental tort, and international enforcement of arbitral awards.
 She has particular expertise with the energy and natural resources, technology, finance, and pharmaceuticals sectors.
 Immediately prior to joining Omni Bridgeway, Nilufar was Acting General Counsel for Prakti, an engineering startup.